-Although the Fund's principal investment strategies are described in the Fund's Summary - Principal Investment Strategies and Investment Management Approach - Principal Investment Strategies sections of the Prospectus, the following tables identify some of the investment techniques that may (but are not required to) be used by the Fund in seeking to achieve its investment objective.
-The Fund may be subject to additional limitations on its investments not shown here.
-Numbers in these tables show allowable usage only; for actual usage, consult the Fund's Form N-CSR (when available).
-For more information about these and other investment practices and securities, see Appendix A. On each business day, before commencement of trading in Fund Shares on the Exchange, the Fund will disclose on its website (am.gs.com) the identities and quantities of the portfolio securities and other assets held by the Fund that will form the basis for the Fund's calculation of NAV at the end of the business day.
-In addition, a description of the Fund's policies and procedures with respect to the disclosure of the Fund's portfolio holdings is available in the Fund's Statement of Additional Information ("SAI").
+Although each Fund's principal investment strategies are described in each Fund's Summary-Principal Investment Strategies and Investment Management Approach-Principal Investment Strategies sections of the Prospectus, the following tables identify some of the investment techniques that may (but are not required to) be used by the Funds in seeking to achieve their investment objectives.

+The Funds may be subject to additional limitations on its investments not shown here.
+Numbers in these tables show allowable usage only; for actual usage, consult the Funds' Form N-CSR dated August 31, 2024.
+For more information about these and other investment practices and securities, see Appendix A.

+On each business day, before commencement of trading in Fund Shares on NYSE Arca, each Fund will disclose on its website (am.gs.com) the identities and quantities of the portfolio securities and other assets held by the Fund that will form the basis for the Funds' calculation of NAV at the end of the business day.
+In addition, a description of the Fund's policies and procedures with respect to the disclosure of the Funds' portfolio holdings is available in the Funds' Statement of Additional Information ("SAI").

-10 Percent of total assets (including securities lending collateral) (italic type) 10 Percent of net assets (excluding borrowings for investment purposes) (roman type)
+Percent of total assets (including securities lending collateral) (italic type) Percent of net assets (excluding borrowings for investment purposes) (roman type)

-No specific percentage limitation on usage; limited only by the objective and strategies of the Fund.
-Goldman Sachs India Equity ETF
+No specific percentage limitation on usage; limited only by the objective and strategies of the Fund Future Consumer Equity ETF Future Health Care Equity ETF Future Planet Equity ETF Future Real Estate and Infrastructure Equity ETF Future Tech Leaders Equity ETF

 Investment Practices

-Borrowings 331 / 3
+Borrowings 331/ 3 331/3 331/ 3 331 /3 331 /3

-Cross Hedging of Currencies •
+Cross Hedging of Currencies • • • • •

-Custodial Receipts and Trust Certificates •
+Custodial Receipts and Trust Certificates • • • • •

+Direct Equity Investment • • • • •

-Equity Swaps •
+Equity, Index and Currency Swaps • • • • •

-Foreign Currency Transactions (including forward contracts) •
+Foreign Currency Transactions (including forward contracts) • • • • •

-Futures Contracts and Options and Swaps on Futures Contracts •
+Futures Contracts and Options and Swaps on

+Futures Contracts • • • • •

-Illiquid Investments 15
+Illiquid Investments 15 15 15 15 15

+Initial Public Offerings ("IPO") • • • • •

-Investment Company Securities (including ETFs) 10
+Investment Company Securities (including ETFs) 1 10 10 10 10 10

-Options on Foreign Currencies 1 •
+Options on Foreign Currencies • • • • •

-Options 2 •
+Options 2 • • • • •

-Preferred Stock, Warrants and Stock Purchase Rights •
+Preferred Stock, Warrants and Stock Purchase Rights • • • • •

-Repurchase Agreements •
+Repurchase Agreements • • • • •

-Securities Lending 331 / 3
+Securities Lending 331/3 331/3 331/ 3 331 /3 331/ 3

-Short Sales Against the Box •
+Short Sales Against the Box • • • • •

-Unseasoned Companies •
+Unseasoned Companies • • • • •

-When-Issued Securities and Forward Commitments •
+When-Issued Securities and Forward Commitments • • • • •

-- Limited by the amount the Fund may invest in foreign securities. - Illiquid investments are any investments that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment. - This percentage limitation does not apply to the Fund's investments in other investment companies (including ETFs) where a higher percentage limitation is permitted under the Investment Company Act or rules, regulations or exemptive relief thereunder. - 1 The Fund may purchase and sell call and put options on foreign currencies. - 2 The Fund may sell call and put options and purchase call and put options on securities and securities indices in which they may invest.
+^{} Illiquid investments are any investments that a Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.

+1 This percentage limitation does not apply to a Fund's investments in other investment companies (including ETFs) where a higher percentage limitation is permitted under the Investment Company Act or rules, regulations or exemptive relief thereunder.

+2 Each Fund may sell call and put options and purchase call and put options on securities and other instruments in which a Fund may invest or any index consisting of securities or other instruments in which it may invest.